faceyspacey/rudy/docs/respond-modules.md

   </Suspense>
 ```

-Also note, that within the stripe checkout module, you could leave out the `CHECKOUT` namepsacing:
+Also note, that within the stripe checkout module, you could leave out the `CHECKOUT` namespacing:

 ```js
   <Suspense>